-- 5. There are four choices for selecting References: - a. to select all of the References in the set, click , or - b. to select an individual Reference, highlight it and click , or - c. to select multiple References, press the <Ctrl> key to highlight the desired References and click or - 6.
+- 5. There are four choices for selecting References: - a. to select all of the References in the set, click , or - b. to select an individual Reference, highlight it and click or - c. to select multiple References, press the <Ctrl> key to highlight the desired References and click OK or - d. to select a group of References, click on the first desired Reference, press <Shift> and click on the last to highlight the group and click . - 6.
 These options will merge the new Reference Sets with the existing ones. - 7.
 Click Close to finish.